 where $\bar{G}^{\rm E+GW}_{\kv\nu} = G_{\kv\nu}^{\phantom{1}}-g_{\nu}$, $\bar{W}^{\rm E+GW}_{\qv\omega}=~W^{\phantom{1}}_{\qv\omega} - {\cal W}^{\phantom{1}}_{\omega}$ are non-local parts of the full lattice Green's function and renormalized interaction respectively.
 Then, the full self-energy and polarization operator of the lattice problem can be written as

 where

 are the exact self-energy and polarization operator of impurity problem written in the Hedin form.
 Then, one can rewrite the full lattice self-energy and polarization operator as

-Therefore, in the region, where the value of the three-point vertex $\gamma_{\nu\omega}$ is close to the value of the bare three-point vertex $\gamma_{0}=1$, EDMFT$+$GW approach reproduces the result of GW method.
-Thus, contribution of the exactly solvable impurity model in this region is lost.
-It happens, because one cancels very big local contribution from the GW diagrams in order to avoid the double-counting problem, and then this local contribution suppresses the contribution of the local impurity model.
-It turns out, that EDMFT$+$GW approach cancels too much from the diagrams introduced beyond the dynamical mean-field level and treating of the double-counting problem can be done in a better way.
+Therefore, in the region where the value of the three-point vertex $\gamma_{\nu\omega}$ is close to the value of the bare three-point vertex $\gamma_{0}=1$, the EDMFT$+$GW approach reproduces the result of the GW method.
+Thus, the contribution of the exactly solvable impurity model in this region is lost.
+It happens, because one cancels the very big local contribution from the GW diagrams in order to avoid the double-counting problem, and then this local contribution suppresses the contribution of the local impurity model.
+It turns out that the EDMFT$+$GW approach cancels too much from the diagrams introduced beyond the dynamical mean-field level, and treating of the double-counting problem can be done in a better way.

-To see this, one can compare dual way of exclusion of the double counting with $UV$-- decoupling scheme.
+To see this, one can compare the dual way of exclusion of the double-counting with the $UV$-- decoupling scheme.
 Since the inner self-consistency for the diagrams beyond the dynamic mean-field level is used, it is hard to compare the resulting diagrams of these two approaches.
-Nevertheless, let us consider polarization operator in the first iteration, when the only bare EDMFT Green's functions enter the diagrams.
-It is sufficient due to the fact, that non-local self-energy $\tilde{\Sigma}_{\kv\nu}$ is small in our region of interest.
+Nevertheless, let us consider the polarization operator in the first iteration, when only the bare EDMFT Green's functions enter the diagrams.
+Studying the first iteration is sufficient since the non-local self-energy $\tilde{\Sigma}_{\kv\nu}$ is small in our region of interest.
 Then, one can see, that polarization operator for EDMFT+GW and DB$-$GW has the same form

 where $\tilde{G}_{0} = G_{\rm E}-g_{\nu}$.
 Then, one can obtain for the difference between the renormalized interactions used in EDMFT$+$GW and DB$-$GW the following relation